connerkup/bi-portfolio/docs/ENHANCED_FORECASTING.md

-# Enhanced Forecasting Models
+# Enhanced Forecasting Documentation

-This document describes the enhanced forecasting capabilities added to the PackagingCo BI Portfolio project.
+This document describes the enhanced forecasting capabilities added to the EcoMetrics BI Portfolio project.

 ## Overview